rust-lang/nomicon/src/other-reprs.md

 of its variants.
 A fieldless enum without a `repr(u*)` or `repr(C)` is still a Rust native type, and does not have a stable ABI representation.
-Adding a `repr` causes it to be treated exactly like the specified integer size for ABI purposes.
+Adding a `repr` causes it to be treated exactly like the specified integer type for ABI purposes.

 If the enum has fields, the effect is similar to the effect of `repr(C)` in that there is a defined layout of the type.
 This makes it possible to